Africana Studies Program

 Abrielle De Veaux

-- So far, Abrielle's favorite classes include Introduction to African American Studies and Black Popular Culture with Professor Fadeke Castor.
+- She took Introduction to African American Studies and Black Popular Culture with Professor N. Fadeke Castor, which were especially influential courses.

-- In 2021, Abrielle interned at The Opportunity Agenda, a social justice communications lab.
+- Abrielle interned at The Opportunity Agenda, a social justice communications lab, where she managed the organization's social media pages and was granted creative freedom to write op-eds.

 Africana Studies at Northeastern